-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - Welfare Rights and Carers Together provide a service from the surgery. - A nurse practitioner visited the housebound patients.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice employed a pharmacist who reviewed the medicines of patients taking many medicines (polypharmacy) to ensure the medicines were optimised and prescribed according to best evidence. - For those patients with the most complex needs, the practice worked with relevant health and care professionals to deliver a multidisciplinary package of care.